Continuous-time sparse domination: Definitions and Main Results

 For the definition of the square bracket process and its properties, see for example Dellacherie--Meyer {\cite{DelMey1982a}} or Protter {\cite{Pro2005a}}.
 Notice that in particular $[X, X]_0 = | X_0 |^2$ so that differential subordination of $Y$ with respect to $X$ implies $| Y_0 |^2 \leqslant | X_0 |^2$.
+Recall that for any stopping time $\tau$ the stopping sigma algebra is

 \